rstan-dev/GarageGuru-PP5/README.md

   There is scope to improve the app that would enhance the user experience and add more valuable functions, that could easily be developed on top of the existing structure:

+  * Add consistent user feedback on the email and phone fields validation.
+Currently it is using the default browser message validation, and was left as is due to time constraints.

   * Create a Manager Profile who has access to all profiles, jobs and invoices on the front end, to allow moderation and site overrides.
 Currently, this work can be undertaken in the Django Admin area which has not been configured for any UX.

   * Upgrade to Bootstrap 5 - will allow improved design and functionality for the Accordion and Modal components - negating the need for the deprecated findDOMNode method.

+  * Consider using a modal to contain comments and replies as per the original concept.

+  * Consider adding InfiniteScroll to the comment-replies section.
+This was left as it was deemed unlikely that there would be a vast number of replies to a single comment.
+InfiniteScroll has been added to the parent comment list.

   * The app has scope to extend its usability.
 Additional fields can be added to the JobCard to capture more vehicle details.